Corporate Governance and Tax Avoidance: Evidence from U.S. Cross-listing

 Date Written: May 25, 2019

-Using a sample of cross-listed firms from 50 countries and a difference-in-differences approach, we provide evidence that firms tend to engage in less tax avoidance after cross-listing.
-This effect is more pronounced for firms with lower quality and less independent external auditors and weaker internal auditing committees prior to cross-listing, and from countries with weaker shareholder protection and disclosure requirements.
-The results indicate that cross-listing in the U.S. aligns managers’ and shareholders’ interests and decreases managerial diversion.
-This finding is consistent with the view that both firm- and country-level corporate governance are important determinants of corporate tax-sheltering activities.
+Using a sample of cross-listed firms from 51 countries and a difference-in-differences approach that exploits corporate governance shocks induced by cross-listing in the U.S., we find that firms tend to engage in less tax avoidance after cross-listing.
+This effect is more pronounced for firms that experience significant improvements in corporate governance and for firms from countries with weaker shareholder protection and disclosure requirements.
+For cross-listed firms with improved corporate governance after cross-listing, tax avoidance activities pursued after cross-listing are positively associated with firm value.
+Taken together, the results indicate that cross-listing in the U.S. helps align the interests of managers and shareholders and reduces managerial diversion.
+This finding is consistent with the view that firm- and country-level corporate governance are important determinants of corporate tax-sheltering activities.

 Keywords: cross-listing; tax avoidance; corporate governance; shareholder protection